 3) Final approval of the version to be published; AND

 4) Agreement to be accountable for all aspects of the work in ensuring that questions related to the accuracy or integrity of any part of the work are appropriately investigated and resolved.

-5) An author can write a review article only if he / she has written a minimum of two original research articles and four case reports on the same topic.
+Author of a review article: The BMDC suggests senior authors to write a review article.
+An author can write review article only if he / she has written a minimum of two (2) original research articles and/or four (4) case reports on the same topic.

 Corresponding author: The corresponding author is the one individual who takes primary responsibility for communication with the journal during the manuscript submission, peer-review, and publication process.
 He/she should be available to respond to editorial queries in a timely way, and after the article has been published to respond to critiques of the work and to cooperate with any requests from the journal for data or additional information about the publication.
 The corresponding author should be able to identify which co-authors are responsible for which specific parts of the work and to ensure all the journal’s administrative requirements including details of authorship, ethics committee approval, and clinical trial registration documentation.
 Although the corresponding author has primary responsibility for correspondence with the journal, copies of all correspondence are usually sent from the journal to all listed authors by default.

 Author identification: This journal urges the authors to use their ORCID ID when submitting a manuscript or acquire an ORCID ID via the submission process.
 However, this is not mandatory.